Calm App Review: A Detailed Look

-Premium membership is available for $10/month or $60/year, and it gives you access to multi-day meditation courses and other perks like the ability to download meditations.
-The app splits all proceeds from premium membership fifty-fifty with the meditation instructors based on how frequently their sessions are played.
+Premium membership is available for $9.99 per month or $59.99 per year, and it gives you access to multi-day meditation courses and other perks like the ability to download meditations.

-It’s hard to know which platform will resonate with you without trying them out, which is why we recommend taking advantage of their free trials before committing to a membership.
+It’s hard to know which platform will resonate with you, which is why we recommend taking advantage of their free trials before committing to a membership.

-As this article showed, Calm is a meditation app with a robust offering of content related to mindfulness.
-It’s an excellent resource for beginners and meditation enthusiasts alike, and we think almost everyone can benefit from trying out Calm or a similar service.
+Calm is a meditation app with a robust offering of content related to mindfulness.
+It’s an excellent resource for beginners and meditation enthusiasts alike, and we think almost everyone can benefit from trying out Calm.

-If you’re in the market for a meditation app, Calm should absolutely be on your shortlist.
+If you’re looking for a meditation app, Calm should absolutely be on your shortlist.
 Take advantage of that free trial to see whether it resonates with you before committing to more expensive membership.